curious-wombat/pantry-tracker/README.md

 - Server at `http://localhost:3001`
 - Client at `http://localhost:5173`

-Open `http://localhost:5173` in your browser.

 ---

-## Deploying to Railway (Recommended — Free Tier)
+## Deploying to Railway

-Railway is the easiest option.
+Railway is the recommended host.
 Free tier includes 500 hours/month.

-### Step 1: Create a GitHub account and push your code
+### Step 1: Push to GitHub

-1. Go to [github.com](https://github.com) and create a free account
-2. Click **New repository**, name it `pantry-tracker`, keep it private
-3. Follow GitHub's instructions to push your code:
 ```bash
 git init
 git add .